-The health care agent who I named in my advance directive
+The health care agent who I named in my advance directive. æ

->>OR<<
+>>0R<< ©

 This person:

 Name:

 Address:

 Telephone Number(s):(Home and Cell)

-If I have written my wishes below, they should be followed. should decide based on conversations we have had, my religious, my personality, and how I reacted to other peoples' wishes about the disposition of my body and my funeral arm If not, the person I have named gious or other beliefs and funeral arrangements.
+If I have written my wishes below, they should be followed.
+If not, the personal decide based on conversations we have had, my religious or other values, my personality, and how I reacted to other peoples' funeral arrange wishes about the disposition of my body and my funeral arrangements are beliefs and gements.
 My

-PART IV: SIGNATURE AND WITH By signing below, I indicate that I am emotionally and menta donation and that I understand the purpose and effect of this ally competent to make this
+PART IV: SIGNATURE AND WITNESSES

+By signing below, I indicate that I am emotionally and mentally competent donation and that I understand the purpose and effect of this document. t to make this

-(Signature of Donor) (Date)
+(Signature of Donor) (Dat te)

-The Donor signed or acknowledged signing the foregoing do based upon personal observation, appears to be emotionally make this donation.
+The Donor signed or acknowledged signing the foregoing document in my based upon personal observation, appears to be emotionally and mentally make this donation.

-(Signature of Witness) (Date)
+(Signature of Witness) (Dat te)

 Telephone Number(s):

-(Signature of Witness) (Date)
+(Signature of Witness) (Da te)

 Telephone Number(s):